cosmos/cosmos-sdk/docs/spec/distribution/state.md

 }

 type Global struct {
-    Adjustment        sdk.Dec  // global adjustment factor for lazy calculations Pool              DecCoins // funds pool for all validators LastReceivedPool  DecCoins // last funds added to the pool EverReceivedPool  DecCoins // total funds ever added to the pool CommunityFund     DecCoins // pool for community funds }
+	PrevBondedTokens  sdk.Dec  // bonded token amount for the global pool on the previous block Adjustment        sdk.Dec  // global adjustment factor for lazy calculations Pool              DecCoins // funds pool for all validators PrevReceivedPool  DecCoins // funds added to the pool on the previous block EverReceivedPool  DecCoins // total funds ever added to the pool CommunityFund     DecCoins // pool for community funds }